fbpx

 “In England, there has been a real push to retain teachers with a specific dance background, but in Scotland, it’s the PE teacher.
 They may have some relevant recent skills from their teen years, but for the most part, they’re PE teachers with that specific skill set.”

-To find out more about how The Drive Phase engages organisations across the activities sector, tune in to the show anywhere you listen to your favourite podcasts.
+To find out more about how The Drive Phase engages organizations across the activities sector, tune in to the show anywhere you listen to your favourite podcasts.
 Why not check out our video snippets on YouTube?
 Get daily slices from the show and subscribe to get your daily fix!

 More impact less work